-You’ve made the decision to get into shape, but it may seem difficult to follow through on this resolution since many gyms are closed due to the pandemic.
+You have decided to get into shape, but having to go to a gym does not quite fit into your daily schedule.
 Fortunately, there’s a solution: the garage gym!
-Setting up and building your own gym in your garage will give you the space you need to start training.
+Setting up and building a home gym in your garage will give you the space you need to start training and reaching your fitness goals.

 What Is a Garage Gym?